MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 Windows 11 and modern versions of Windows 10 by default as the **App Installer**.

 > [!NOTE]
-> See the [winget documentation][winget] for a list of system requirements and install instructions.
+> See the [winget documentation][14] for a list of system requirements and install instructions.
-> `Winget` does not currently run on Windows servers.
+> `Winget` doesn't currently run on Windows servers.

 The following commands can be used to install PowerShell using the published `winget` packages: